-10. Configuring High Availability using two Instances across Availability Zones
+9. Configuring High Availability using two Instances across Availability Zones

-From v8.2.2 Enterprise AWS also supports HA mode using two instances deployed in different AZ's.
+From v8.2.2 Enterprise AWS also supports HA mode using two instances deployed in different AZs.
 In this mode, VIPs are configured on both instances and are always locally active, but only one is made available via the associated EIP.
-For more information on how this mode works, please refer to page \mathbb{Z} .
+For more information on how this mode works, please refer to page \overline{Z} .

-For this configuration, you'll need 3 EIPS's - 1 for the primary interface on each instance and 1 for the VIP.
-Please refer to page 10 for more details on IP address requirements.
+For this configuration, you'll need 3 EIPs - 1 for the primary interface on each instance and 1 for the VIP.
+Please refer to page 9 for more details on IP address requirements.